18F/handbook/pages/launching-software/infrastructure.md

 - No [sensitive information]({% page "/sensitive-information/" %}) can be stored in the sandbox accounts.
-- Creating resources that will cost more than $500 per month requires prior agreement from the Tech Portfolio team.
+- Creating resources that will cost more than $500 per month requires prior agreement from the Tech Operations team.
 - All resources must be tagged with a `Project`.
 Resources without this tag can be deleted at any time.
 - Any website that is publicly routable for more than one day must have a